eMahtab/edit-distance/README.md

 We can solve this problem using Dynamic Programming

 ### Dynamic Programming : Bottom-Up (Tabulation) Approach
+Approach: We start filling the dpTable, row by row, and we fill all the columns in a single row, before moving to next row.
+By doing this we are solving the subproblems, which will help us, to get to the result of our actual problem.

 If string1 is empty, then it will take as many insertion operations as the length of the second string (string2), to make string1 equal to string2.